stassa/thelma/README.md

 ==========

 Thelma is an implementation of Meta-Interpretive Learning, as defined in ['Muggleton et al. 2014'].
-It is a simpler version of [Metagol], the original implementation of MIL in Prolog that was originally described in that paper.
+It is a simpler, no-frills version of [Metagol], the original implementation of MIL in Prolog described in that paper.
+It is primarily meant to help instruct beginners interested in MIL.
+Where necessary, concessions were made to readability over efficiency in the implementation.

-[Metagol] has gone through many development iterations since its description in ['Muggleton et al. 2014'].
-Many of the features described in that paper have been replaced or extended.
-For example [Metagol] no longer uses ordering constraints to control recursion.
-In addition, its source code is highly optimised for efficient execution and perhaps not as easy to read any more.
-It would be nice to have a system that stays closer to the original description of MIL in ['Muggleton et al. 2014'] and has a more straightforward implementation, to make it easier to introduce MIL to interested beginners.
+Thelma only supports directly the most basic features of MIL identified in ['Muggleton et al. 2014'] : dyadic datalog hypotheses; predicate invention;

-Thelma was created as just such a system.
-It sticks close to the description of Metagol and MIL in ['Muggleton et al. 2014'] and where a choice had to be made between efficiency and readability of the source code, efficiency was sacrificed.
-Thelma only supports directly the most basic features of MIL identified in ['Muggleton et al. 2014']: dyadic datalog hypotheses; predicate invention; learning of recursive theories controlled by ordering constraints;
+learning of recursive theories controlled by ordering constraints; and not much more.

-and not much more.
+Note that the current version of Thelma is still a very early one and it's therefore likely to break in many interesting ways.
+Please report errors to the owner of this repository.

 For further reading, see the reference section.
 For usage instructions consult the online documentation initiated when the load.pl file is consulted into